3D printing for knifemakers

 3D printing for knifemakers and in the world of knifemaking is something innovative and i’m experimenting with.

-The ability to have more and more synthetic materials (TPU, PLA, ABS, HIPS, WOOD) and with various colors allows you to experiment with new solutions.
+The possibility of having more and more synthetic materials (TPU, PLA, ABS, HIPS, WOOD, PA, including carbon and glass filled materials) and with various colors allows us to experiment with new solutions by opening up other creative possibilities.

 Attention!!!
 Experimenting does not mean selling knives with these elements assembled on the knife.

-There are a few things I’m doing with the 3D printer and they are:
+Some things I’m doing with the 3D printer for cutlery :

 - Knife templates: Templates can be very useful for sharpening knives precisely.
 Make sure they are accurate and well-balanced for better results.